 Assignment 2-3 (15 points)

-Based on your review of Census geographies and the CTPP, submit a write-up in M.S.
-Word format to Assignment 2-3 in Canvas which addresses the following 6 items:
+Based on your review of the Census Bureau and the CTPP in particular, submit a write-up in M.S.
+Word format (no more than 500 words) to Assignment 2-3 in Canvas which addresses the following items: